Download our guide to see new research and ready-to-create Maine Lobster product concepts.

 More about the Maine Lobster Marketing Collaborative:

 The Maine Lobster Marketing Collaborative (MLMC), founded in 2013, is funded by Maine Lobster harvesters, dealers and processors to grow demand, both for whole live lobster and a variety of value-added products.
 The MLMC supports that objective by promoting the core values of the Maine Lobster industry, which are sustainability and traceability that’s deeply rooted in tradition.
-Maine Lobster achieved the Marine Stewardship Council (MSC) certification in 2013, allowing Maine Lobster to certify its long-standing sustainable practices.
 The industry has been self-regulating for more than 150 years.

 More about SENA: